MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution_plan_designer.md

 Use Plan designer

 1. Open the [Power Apps maker](https://make.powerapps.com) portal and navigate to the **Home** screen.
-2. Under **Let’s make a plan**, enter the following text: “*I need my staff to check out equipment and be notified of due dates.*”
+2. Under **Let’s make a plan**, enter the following text: `I need my staff to check out equipment and be notified of due dates.`

     ![Screenshot of the Copilot screen where you can provide a description of the business challenge you are trying to solve.](media/50e9d4cd301f8a29f3583c49f6b45161.png)